Gailey Road and Sir Fred Schonell Drive intersection upgrade, St Lucia

 - Installing new line marking and landscaping.

-Construction is scheduled to start in early 2019 and will be completed in mid-2019, weather and construction conditions permitting.
+Construction will be undertaken from April 2019 and will be completed in late 2019, weather and construction conditions permitting.

 Council is committed to keeping local residents, businesses and the broader community informed about the intersection upgrade and will provide regular updates as the project progresses.